 The trip is designed for experienced travelers with adventurous spirits and a passion for great food that is still made the way it was done hundreds, if not thousands, of years ago—food that is deeply connected to the people and culture of the place.
 Our guests are adults of all ages, and share a spirit of openness and a desire to experience a cuisine and culture that may be very new to us.
 And, our guests need to enjoy walking.
-One area is only accessible by short hike or mule ride.

 Amazing food – almost all breakfasts, lunches, and dinners.

 We will enjoy traditional regional specialties made with local, fresh ingredients.